EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 "Your Majesty," the young philosopher said, bowing with perfect courtesy.
 "Your Radiance."
 He straightened.
 "I bring a plan to save Thylea."

-His name was...
-I know he told us his name.
-I was preparing to write it down.
-But now, trying to recall, I find only a gap where memory should be.

-King Acastus barely glanced up from his wine.
+King Acastus barely glanced up from a tax ledger.
 "Another teacher come to save us all?
 How tedious.
 What is it this time—virtue?
 Justice?
 The proper—"

-"You..." {{This scene should be monumental for the scribe, he tought that vallus couldnt speak anymore and was nothing more then a broken toy, when vallus speaks the rust on her soul receding changes tha atmosphere in the room, even the king acastus is surprised}}
+"You..."

+The single word struck the throne room like a thunderclap.

-Queen Vallus spoke for the first time in months.
-Her voice was rusty, uncertain.
-But her grey eyes—those deliberately dimmed lights—locked onto the young philosopher with sudden recognition.
+Queen Vallus had spoken for the first time in months.
+I dropped my stylus—the sound echoing in the sudden, profound silence.

+Even King Acastus froze, a goblet halfway to his lips, staring at his wife with something between hope and disbelief.

-"I've been dreaming of you," she whispered, her hands trembled.
+"I've been dreaming of you," she whispered.

 The philosopher's expression softened with genuine sorrow.
 "I pray not, Radiance.
 But yes—I am the one who will ask terrible things of you."